pizslacker/c-examples/amigaos/README.md

 This folder contains instructions on setting up C cross-development in Linux for AmigaOS and sample source-code + m68k binaries.

-## AmigaOS C cross-development requirements
+## AmigaOS - C cross-development requirements

-The following packages are required to set up a cross-compilation environment for AmigaOS on Linux.
+The following packages are required to set up a cross-compiler environment for AmigaOS on Linux.

 For a tutorial on how to set this all up, check out this YouTube-video by Wei-ju Wu:
 [Cross Development for the Amiga with VBCC](https://www.youtube.com/watch?v=vFV0oEyY92I&ab_channel=Wei-juWu)